JoseAbreu28/SkyExaminer/README.md

 ---

-## 🧠 Future Improvements

-- Web interface for mobile/tablet access
-- Detailed stats dashboard
-- Question flagging and notes
-- Custom exam configuration

----

 ## 📜 License

 This project is intended for **personal educational use only**.
 The question content belongs to [AirAcademy](https://aircademy.com) and is subject to their licensing terms.

 ---

-## ✉️ Credits

-Developed for PPL students and hobbyist aviators who want to practice with high realism and track their weak areas efficiently.